R v Kang-Brown: Opinion of the Court

 All nine judges agreed that the dog sniff of the passenger's bag at the bus station amounted to a search within section 8 of the Charter.

 McLachlin CJ and Binnie, LeBel, Fish, Abella and Charron JJ agreed that the sniffer dog search of the passenger’s bag at the bus station violated section 8 of the Charter and that in the circumstances of this case, the evidence should be excluded pursuant to section 24(2) of the Charter.

 According to LeBel, Fish, Abella and Charon JJ, the sniffer-dog search breached section 8 because such a search was not specifically authorized by statute.
 In determining whether the police were authorized at common law to conduct the search in fulfillment of their general duty to investigate crime, the threshold for the exercise of police powers should not be lowered to one of "reasonable suspicion", since to do so would impair the important safeguards found in section 8 against unjustified state intrusion.
-The existing and well established standard of "reasonable and probable grounds" should be applied.
+The existing and well-established standard of "reasonable and probable grounds" should be applied.
 In this case, the search did not meet this standard.

 According to McLachlin CJ and Binnie J, a proper balance between an individual's section 8 rights and the reasonable demands of law enforcement would be struck by permitting such "sniff" searches on a "reasonable suspicion" standard without requiring prior judicial authorization.

 Reasonable suspicion standard

 "Suspicion" is an expectation that the targeted individual is possibly engaged in some criminal activity.
 A "reasonable" suspicion means something more than a mere suspicion and something less than a belief based upon reasonable and probable grounds.
-Because sniffer dog searches are conducted without prior judicial authorization, the after the fact judicial scrutiny of the grounds for the alleged "reasonable suspicion" must be rigorous.
+Because sniffer dog searches are conducted without prior judicial authorization, the after-the-fact judicial scrutiny of the grounds for the alleged "reasonable suspicion" must be rigorous.
 Here, the police action was based on speculation.
 The sniff in this case was an unreasonable search since the RCMP officer did not have grounds for reasonable suspicion at the time the dog was called.
-However, because of R. v.
-MacKenzie, [2013] 3 SCR 250, 2013 SCC 50 (CanLII), police can now simply draw on their experience in the field to create broad categories of “suspicious” behaviour into which almost anyone could fall.
+However, because of R v MacKenzie, [2013] 3 SCR 250, 2013 SCC 50 (CanLII), police can now simply draw on their experience in the field to create broad categories of “suspicious” behaviour into which almost anyone could fall.
 Such an approach risks transforming the already flexible standard of reasonable suspicion into the “generalized” suspicion standard.

-Dissent
+Dissents

 Bastarache, Deschamps and Rothstein JJ dissented.
 They found that the dog sniff of the passenger's bag at the bus station amounted to a search under section 8 of the Charter.
 However, there is no need to determine whether the evidence should be excluded pursuant to section 24(2) of the Charter because the sniffer dog search of the passenger’s bag at the bus station did not violate section 8 of the Charter.